pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 Tarn Hows Circular is a gentle 1.5-mile loop around an artificially created but beautiful tarn near Hawkshead.
 The path is wide, well surfaced, and suitable for older or less mobile dogs who still want to be out doing something, with stunning views of the Langdale Pikes and a National Trust car park on site.
 Even a Chihuahua in a coat can manage this one comfortably.

 The Derwentwater Lakeshore western section runs about 4 miles along the edge of the lake from Keswick.
-Flat walking, multiple swim access points (most dogs will take every single opportunity offered), and cafes at Nichol End and the Lingholm Estate that welcome dogs so you can refuel while your hairy pal dries off.
+Flat walking, multiple swim access points (most dogs will take every single opportunity offered), and cafes at Nichol End and the Lingholm Estate that welcome dogs so you can refuel while your hairy pal dries off, the kind of small convenience that separates the better pet-friendly cottages Lake District bases from the rest.

 Elterwater and Skelwith Force is a 3-mile riverside and lakeside walk to a waterfall and back, mostly flat with one short climb, and the Britannia Inn in Elterwater is dog-friendly and serves good food, which makes it dangerously easy to extend your walk by exactly the length of a pub lunch.